 The terms and conditions of appointment of non-executive Directors are available upon written application to the Company Secretary.
 Directors appointed by the Board to fill a vacancy are required to submit to election at the next AGM by separate resolution.
 The Company may by ordinary resolution appoint any person who is willing to act as a Director, either to fill a vacancy or as an additional Director.
 Upon joining the Board, new Directors will receive a full, formal and tailored induction.
-As the Company has no major shareholders, it is considered unnecessary to provide shareholders with the opportunity to meet new non-executive Directors at a specific meeting other than an AGM.
-At each AGM of the Company one third of the Directors shall retire from office and, being eligible, be proposed for re-election.
-The Directors to retire will be those who have been longest in office or, in the case of those who were appointed or re- appointed on the same day, will be (unless they otherwise agree) determined by lot.
+As the Company has no major shareholders, it is considered unnecessary to provide shareholders with the opportunity to meet new non-executive Directors at a specific meeting other than the AGM.
 The Company may by ordinary resolution remove any Director before his period of office has expired.
-In accordance with the AIC Code, David Pinckney stands for re-election, as a non-executive Director serving more than nine years should be subject to annual re-election.
+As Mr Thomas is the Chairman of the Investment Committee of the Investment Manager, he is subject to re-election under Listing Rule 15.2.13A, and will therefore offer himself for annual re-election at AGMs as will Mr Moore and Mr Wood who are subject to annual re-election as described previously.